Side effects of chemotherapy

 How to protect yourself against infection during chemotherapy

-• Look after your body – brush your teeth twice a day, use alcohol based hand sanitiser regularly, shower or bathe every day, keep any cuts or scrapes clean.
+• Look after your body – brush your teeth twice a day, use an alcohol based hand sanitiser regularly, shower or bathe every day, keep any cuts or scrapes clean and covered.

-• Keep away from germs – keep away from people who have illnesses you can catch, e.g. cold, flu or chickenpox, try to stay away from crowds, wash or peel fruit and vegetables before you eat them, don’t eat raw fish, seafood, meat or eggs.
+• Keep away from germs – keep away from people who have illnesses you can catch, e.g. cold, flu, chickenpox or shingles.
+Try to stay away from crowds, wash or peel fruit and vegetables before you eat them, don’t eat raw fish, seafood, meat or eggs.

 • Medicines ask your doctor, nurse or pharmacist before taking any medicines.
 Some medicines can hide the signs of infection.
 These include paracetamol, aspirin and ibuprofen.